Polymer/old-docs-site/polymer.md

 Spec | {{site.project_title}} | Called when
 |-
-createdCallback | created | an instance of the element is created enteredViewCallback | enteredView | an instance was inserted into the document leftViewCallback | leftView | an instance was removed from the document attributeChangedCallback | attributeChanged | an attribute was added, removed, or updated {: .table }
+- | ready | The `<polymer-element>` has been prepared.
+It's Shadow DOM has been created, property observers setup, and event listeners attached. createdCallback | created | an instance of the element is created enteredViewCallback | enteredView | an instance was inserted into the document leftViewCallback | leftView | an instance was removed from the document attributeChangedCallback | attributeChanged | an attribute was added, removed, or updated {: .table }

-{%comment%}- | ready | The `<polymer-element>` has been prepared.
-It's Shadow DOM has been created, property observers setup, and event listeners attached.{%endcomment%}

 ### The WebComponentsReady event {#WebComponentsReady}